Joy Fawcett

-Joy Lynn Fawcett (née Biefeld; born February 8, 1968) is a retired American professional soccer player.
-She earned 241 caps with the United States women's national soccer team (WNT) and retired from the WNT in 2004 as the highest scoring defender for the U.S. WNT.
+Joy Lynn Fawcett (née Biefeld; born February 8, 1968) is an American soccer coach and former professional player.
+She earned 241 caps with the United States women's national soccer team and retired in 2004 as the highest scoring defender in team history.
 Fawcett was a founding member of the WUSA and was elected for induction into the National Soccer Hall of Fame in 2009.
 She was in the movie Soccer Mom as herself.

 Youth

 Fawcett grew up in southern California, where she attended Edison High School in Huntington Beach, California.
 Her high school team won four league championships.
 She then attended the University of California, Berkeley where she played on the women's soccer team from 1987 to 1989.
 She was a three-time, first team All-American.
 She holds the school record for single-season scoring with 23 goals in 1987.
 Fawcett graduated from UC Berkeley in 1992 with a BA degree in Physical Education.
 Cal inducted her into the school's Hall of Fame in October 1997.